-Even if you lost your Roku remote and your Roku can’t connect to WiFi, we have a few fixes that are sure to get your Roku streaming once again.
+Even if you have a lost Roku remote and your Roku can’t connect to WiFi, we have a few fixes that are sure to get your Roku streaming once again.

 Follow the troubleshooting and Roku remote recovery steps below to get back to streaming with your Roku.